josegonzalez/minui-list/README.md

 # or capture output to a variable for use in a shell script
 output=$(minui-list --file list.json)

+# you can also specify a location to write to
+# the internal minui sdk sometimes writes to stdout
+# depending on platform, so this may be useful
+minui-list --write-location file.txt

 # specify a title for the list page (replaces --header in previous versions)
 # by default, the title is empty
 minui-list --file list.json --title "Some Title"